athulya-anil/Vibe-Check/README.md

 ### 4. Analyze Your Content

 **Option 1: Popup (Quick Analysis)**
-1. Click the PreVibe icon
+1. Click the VibeCheck icon
 2. Paste your YouTube description or transcript
 3. Optionally upload a thumbnail image
 4. Click "Analyze Content"